 *If you were not originally certified by CCNC or CBNC under one of these specialties, please state this as part of your application.

-Candidates must submit documented evidence of 30 hours of Category I Continuing Medical Education (CME) credit taken within 36 months of application submission.
+Candidates must submit documented evidence of 30 hours of Category I Continuing Medical Education (CME) credit completed within 36 months of application submission.
 Of the total, a minimum of 15 hours must be nuclear cardiology-specific and the remaining 15 may be in the applicant's other areas(s) of specialty (e.g., general cardiology, echo, nuclear medicine, etc).
-The 30 hours of CME credit must be completed by the time of application.
+All 30 hours of CME credit must be completed by the time of application submission.

 Documentation may include certificates of completion or other record provided by the course sponsor.
 A list of courses alone is not sufficient to qualify as documented evidence.